fluentlabs-xyz/rwasm/README.md

 )
 ```

-To support this we inject `memory.grow` instruction into entrypoint that inits default memory and also inject special
+To support this, we inject the `memory.grow` instruction into the entrypoint to initialize the default memory.
-preamble into all `memory.grow` instruction to do upper bound checks.
+We also add a special preamble to all `memory.grow` instructions to perform upper bound checks.

 Here is an example of the resulting entrypoint injection: